RobertJLewis/RiBL/ReadMe.md

        The design is user-friendly, with text broken up by several hero images that span the full width of the page.
 This layout makes the content more engaging and easy to navigate.
 The page also provides users with detailed information about the company, its mission, and the roadmap ahead, offering a clear understanding of what to expect.

     Newsletter page
-        The sign-up form enables RiBL to collect user data and send them tailor made emails, depending on preference of choosen investment secotr, about upcoming events, news, market trends or any milestones. after completing the newsletter form you instantly get redirected to a success page, which allows for the user to know they subbmition was success.
+        The sign-up form enables RiBL to collect user data and send them tailor made emails, depending on preference of choosen investment secotr, about upcoming events, news, market trends or any milestones. after completing the newsletter form you instantly get redirected to a success page, which allows for the user to know they submittion was success.